-Prince Estate Make Surprise Announcement And Will Be Releasing Unheard Songs That Date Back To 1983
+Prince Estate Makes Surprise Announcement And Will Be Releasing Unheard Songs That Date Back To 1983

 Today is a great day for Prince fans everywhere as the Prince Estate and Warner Bros.
 Records have just made the surprise announcement that they will be working together to put out a new Prince record called Piano & A Microphone 1983, which will be released on September 21.

-According to Super Deluxe Edition, the new Prince album will capture a very private and special moment in time back in 1983 when Prince was using home studio cassettes in Chanhassen, Minnesota to record his melodies, tracks which up until now have never been heard by the public.
+According to Super Deluxe Edition, the new Prince album will capture a very private and special moment in time back in 1983 when Prince was using home studio cassettes in Chanhassen, Minnesota, to record his melodies, tracks which up until now have never been heard by the public.

 Troy Carter, who is the entertainment adviser for the Prince Estate, explained that Piano & A Microphone 1983 will give fans of Prince’s music a chance to see how the artist began with a piano and, ultimately, ended with one, as evidenced by his last tour.